Singularity and differentiability at the origin of static and spherically symmetric black holes

 \section{Introduction}

 The singularity problem in general relativity is one of the most important theoretical challenges of the theory.
-Every classical black hole solution has a curvature singularity at its core, which cannot be removed by a change of coordinates.
-More in general, the singularity theorems~\cite{Penrose:1964wq,Hawking:1966sx,Hawking:1970zqf,Hawking:1973uf} (for a modern review, see~\cite{Senovilla:2021pdg}) give sufficient conditions under which the spacetime can develop a geodesic singularity -- that is, a singularity characterized by the existence of incomplete geodesics, in other words, geodesics that cannot be extended to arbitrary values of their affine parameters.
+Every classical black hole solution has a curvature singularity at its core~---~namely, a singularity signaled by the divergence of curvature tensors containing two derivatives of the metric, which cannot be removed by any change of coordinates.
+More in general, the singularity theorems~\cite{Penrose:1964wq,Hawking:1966sx,Hawking:1970zqf,Hawking:2023lss} (see~\cite{Senovilla:2021pdg} for a modern review) give sufficient conditions under which the spacetime can develop a geodesic singularity~---~that is, a singularity characterized by the existence of causal incomplete geodesics, in other words, timelike or null geodesics that cannot be extended to arbitrary values of their affine parameters.